puckzxz/NotAnotherAnimeTheme/README.md

 5. Go to User Settings in Discord > Themes > Select `NotAnotherAnimeTheme v3.2 by puckzxz#2080`

 ### For Powercord
+1. Ensure Powercord is installed on your computer.
+If not, install it [here](https://powercord.dev/installation).
-1. If you are on Mac or Linux, run ``install.sh``.
+2. If you are on Mac or Linux, run ``install.sh``.
 If you are on Windows, run ``install.bash``.
-2. Great!
+3. Great!
 NotAnotherAnimeTheme is now installed on your Discord client!
 If it's running, restart it for the changes to take place.

 ## FAQ